 Now, here is a modified numpy array showing the total electricity consumption for each day (with NAs dropped from the model):

 LSTMs (or long-short term memory networks) allow for analysis of sequential or ordered data with long-term dependencies present.
 Traditional neural networks fall short when it comes to this task, and in this regard an LSTM will be used to predict electricity consumption patterns in this instance.
 One particular advantage of LSTMs compared to models such as ARIMA, is that the data does not necessarily need to be stationary (constant mean, variance, and autocorrelation), in order for LSTM to analyse the same - even if doing so might result in an increase in performance.

 Firstly, here is a plot of the time series:

 It is observed that the volatility (or change in consumption from one day to the next) is quite high.
 In this regard, a logarithmic transformation could be of use in attempting to smooth this data somewhat.
-Before doing so, the ACF and PACF plots are generated, and a Dickey-Fuller test is conducted.

 from numpy import log dataset = log(dataset)